amigavision/AmigaVision/README.md

 bootscreen=0
 ```

-Note that *even if* your 16:9 4K TV *can* handle and scale 1440p, we *still recommend* using 1080p output, since that will do proper integer scaling to 4K and make use of the per-game 5× Zoom and Dynamic Crop modes, to reduce the amount of pixels wasted on black bars along the edges.
+Note that *even if* your 16:9 4K TV *can* handle and scale 1440p, we *still recommend* using 1080p output, since that will do proper integer scaling to 4K and make use of the per-game 5×PAL Overscale modes, to reduce the amount of pixels wasted on black bars along the edges.

 ### Other 16:9 or 16:10 monitor sizes